wazuh/wazuh-indexer/test-tools/scripts/README.md

 #### Multi node cluster

-In this case, some steps must be executed manually on the secondary node.
 > This section assumes you are using the `node-1` and `node-2` Vagrant VMs

 1. On the `node-2` VM install and prepare the `wazuh-indexer` component